School Science Lessons

 Ascophyllum nodosum, Rockweed, Fucaceae

-North American pawpaw, (Asimina triloba), American pawpaw, "common pawpaw", large edible fruit | Annolobine | Asimicin | Eastern North America, Annonaceae
+North American pawpaw, (Asimina triloba), American pawpaw, "common pawpaw", large edible fruit

 See diagram: Asimina triloba, (In Australia, Carica papaya is called a "pawpaw".)

-Asimina triloba, Daleys Fruit Tree Nursery
+Asimina triloba, Daleys Fruit Trees

-Rooibos, (Aspalathus linearis), green rooibos, green bosch, rooibos tea, Linalool, Safranal, South Africa, Fabaceae.
+Rooibos, (Aspalathus linearis), green rooibos, green bosch, rooibos tea, Linalool, Safranal, South Africa, Fabaceae

 Dried herb is sold as "Original Rooibos tea, Caffeine free", leaves.